1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

     - When starting to tinker it's always advisable to *turn off the printer* and to *unplug it from the power outlet*!
     - Use the sufficient tools!
 So please don't try to loosen the nozzle with a pair of pliers for example, use e.g. a wrench for that.
     - Make sure you don't lose a screw and make sure you'll know where the screws belong later when you want to reassamble everything again. <br> You might will be able to remember the belonging screws and positions if your tinkering lasts only an hour, but if anything crosses your plan and therefore you have to pause tinkering, you maybe won't remember one week later.
 So maybe start sorting the screws and take notes where they belong and/or take pictures right away from the start.
-    - Be patient and careful. <br> Generally speaking, if you unscrew something and it doesn't come off easy, don't start pulling too hard as you might have overseen a screw or clip, so better watch twice. <br> Don't harm or rip off any wires as it may cause severe damage to your mainboard or might be complicated to fix later on.
+    - Be patient and careful.
+Generally speaking, if you unscrew something and it doesn't come off easy, don't start pulling too hard as you might have overseen a screw or clip, so better watch twice.
+    - Don't harm or rip off any wires as it may cause severe damage to your mainboard or might be complicated to fix later on.

 ### Go